-The graph below compares the cumulative stockholder return on our common stock with the cumulative total return of a Peer Group Index, the Standard & Poor's 500 Index ("S&P 500"), and the NYSE ARCA Securities Broker-Dealer Index for the five-year period ended December 31, 2021.
-The NYSE ARCA Securities Broker-Dealer Index consists of twelve firms in the brokerage sector.
+The graph below compares the cumulative stockholder return on our common stock with the cumulative total return of a Peer Group Index, the Standard & Poor's 500 Index ("S&P 500"), and the NYSE ARCA Securities Broker Dealer Index for the five-year period ended December 31, 2022.
+The NYSE ARCA Securities Broker Dealer Index consists of eighteen firms in the brokerage sector.
 The Broker-Dealer Index includes our company.
+We previously used a self-selected peer group based on companies with similar market capitalization or public companies in the financial services industry.
+Beginning in fiscal year 2022, we are using the compensation peer group disclosed in our annual meeting proxy statement as the selected peer group in order to provide consistency in peers across disclosures.
 The stock price information shown on the graph below is not necessarily indicative of future price performance.